flashlightministries/oilforlight/_posts/2016-10-29-fountain-youth-technology.md

 That really sums up the problem, and logically speaking, there are only two ways to solve it:

-1. Embrace aging as necessary to growing, and dying as a natural consequence of living, or
+1. Embrace aging as necessary to growing, and dying as a natural consequence of living in the flesh, or

 2. Eliminate aging and ultimately achieve immortality.
 This group of geniuses is taking this second path.